Lane Kenworthy, The Good Society

 This contrasts with developments in a number of other rich countries, as figure 7 shows.
 In 2000, the US had the sixth highest prime-age women’s employment rate among these countries.
 A decade and a half later, it ranked sixteenth.

 Many Americans with prekindergarten children want to combine family with paid work.
 But out-of-home care can be prohibitively expensive.
 Full-time out-of-home care for a child under age five costs, on average, about $9,500 per year.10 That’s a very large sum, particularly for those with low incomes.
-(The average income of the bottom fifth of US households is only $20,000.11) Faced with such unaffordable costs, some parents settle for care that is mediocre or poor, while others forgo employment.
+(Average yearly income in the lowest fifth of US households is $20,000.11) Faced with such unaffordable costs, some parents settle for care that is mediocre or poor, while others forgo employment.

 Denmark and Sweden pioneered a different approach.12 Beginning in the 1960s, these countries introduced and then steadily expanded paid parental leave and publicly-funded childcare and preschool.
 Today, Swedish and Danish parents can take a paid year off work following the birth of a child.
 After that, parents can put the child in a public or licensed private early education center.
 The quality tends to be high, as early education teachers get training and pay comparable to elementary school teachers.
 Parents pay a fee, but the cost is capped at less than 10% of a household’s income.